 Traditionally, there has been a large gender gap in the world of information technology.
 However, that gap is shrinking fast.

-9 Women in IT and Their Time-Tested Advice
+9 Women in IT & Their Battle-Tested Advice

 These women share what inspires them in their careers, as well as what they encourage their teams to strive for.
 Whether it’s personal development or tech best practices, their advice is influential.